adammrellis/postgresSQL/README.md

-# SQL Refference Sheet
+# SQL Reference Sheet

 ## How to create a database

-    -Make sure you have both HomeBrew and PostGreSQL
+    -Make sure you have both HomeBrew and PostgreSQL

     -Install Postico